Treat yourself to this Superfood Salad with Citrus Dressing tonight … it’s packed with healthy ingredients and tons of flavor!

 Making the Dressing

-The yummy Citrus Vinaigrette may just be my favorite part of this Superfood Salad recipe.
+The yummy Citrus Vinaigrette may just be my favorite part of this salad recipe.
 It is sooo delicious … I think I could drink it.
 Ha!

 There are a few ingredients that make this dressing so tasty.
 First, it uses fresh orange and lemon juice, plus zest.
 Make sure to zest the citrus before juicing it.
 A microplane is my go-to tool for zesting fruit.
 Tip: hold the microplane upside down over the orange/lemon while zesting, and it will “catch” the zest.